taosdata/TDengine/docs-en/14-reference/06-taosdump.md

 ---
 title: taosdump
-description: "taosdump is a tool application that supports backing up data from a running TDengine cluster and restoring the backed up data to the same or another running TDengine cluster."
+description: "taosdump is a tool that supports backing up data from a running TDengine cluster and restoring the backed up data to the same, or another running TDengine cluster."
 ---

 ## Introduction

-taosdump is a tool application that supports backing up data from a running TDengine cluster and restoring the backed up data to the same or another running TDengine cluster.
+taosdump is a tool that supports backing up data from a running TDengine cluster and restoring the backed up data to the same, or another running TDengine cluster.

 taosdump can back up a database, a super table, or a normal table as a logical data unit or backup data records in the database, super tables, and normal tables.
 When using taosdump, you can specify the directory path for data backup.
 If you do not specify a directory, taosdump will back up the data to the current directory by default.

-Suppose the specified location already has data files.
-In that case, taosdump will prompt the user and exit immediately to avoid data overwriting which means that the same path can only be used for one backup.
+If the specified location already has data files, taosdump will prompt the user and exit immediately to avoid data overwriting.
+This means that the same path can only be used for one backup.

-Please be careful if you see a prompt for this.
+Please be careful if you see a prompt for this and please ensure that you follow best practices and relevant SOPs for data integrity, backup and data security.

 Users should not use taosdump to back up raw data, environment settings, hardware information, server configuration, or cluster topology. taosdump uses [Apache AVRO](https://avro.apache.org/) as the data file format to store backup data.